What is the Life Cycle of a typical gTLD Domain Name?

 In this article you can see the different periods that a domain has and you will find a list of the periods for the most common extensions.

-Available: As its name says, the domain is still available for registration.
+Available: As the name suggests, the domain is available for registration.

 Pending Delete: The domain will be deleted by the registry and can no longer be reactivated.
 It will become free for registration.